szvy/szvy/README.md

 # hi, i'm Szvy

-13 year old frontend web developer
+13 year old frontend web developer. also a trans girl.
-🏳️‍⚧️girl ;3
+;3

 ## about me